 The participants had gone to Jekyll Island to solve one problem, and that problem was, how to bring back a privately owned central bank.
 But there were other problems that needed to be addressed as well.

-The market share of the big national banks were shrinking fast.
+The first problem they had was that the market share of the big national banks was shrinking fast.
 In the first ten years of the century, the number of national banks had doubled to over 20,000.

 In the mind of the plotting bankers, something had to be done to bring these new banks under their control.

-Corporations were so strong that were beginning to finance their expansions out of profits, instead of taking out huge loans from large banks.
+Corporations were so strong that they were beginning to finance their expansions out of their own profits, in place of taking out huge loans from large banks.

 In the first ten years of the new century, 70% of corporate spending came from profits.

-In other words, American industry was becoming independent of the money changers and that trend had to be stopped
+In other words, American industry was becoming independent of the money changers.
+That trend had to be stopped.
+And stopped it was.
+You’ll see how.

 The bankers were not defeated however.